 Do Stores Lose Money on Coupons?

-The Simple Answer: Absolutely Not!
-They actually make money!
+The Simple Answer: No!
+They make money!
 Here’s a longer explanation of how grocery stores don’t lose money.

 If you feel guilty for saving money – Please Stop!